Professor Simon Jackman

 Jackman’s current research projects focus on the opportunities and challenges of web-based survey research, the political and scientific consequences of under-representing unlisted or hard-to-reach populations in social research, predictive models of political behaviour, and methods for large scale, automated coding and analysis of political speech.

 Jackman was born and raised in Brisbane, and graduated with first class Honours in Government from the University of Queensland.
 Jackman earned his doctorate at the University of Rochester and Princeton University.
 His first academic appointment was at the University of Chicago, followed by a Visiting Fellowship at Australian National University, prior to taking up his appointment at Stanford.
-Jackman has been a Visiting Professor at the United States Studies Centre at the University of Sydney since 2009.
+Jackman was a Visiting Professor at the US Studies Centre from 2009 until he commenced his role as CEO in 2016.

 In 2013 Jackman was elected to the American Academy of Arts and Sciences.
 He is a past president and Fellow of the Society for Political Methodology.
 Along with his wife and two children, he is a citizen of both Australian and the United States of America.